jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - `handleRegularLine(service, line, index)`: Handles regular lines by creating a new fragment or updating existing fragment's lines.
 # MarkdownCode > services > folder service
 The folder service is a global singleton that manages the location of the active project.
 It has properties for the root folder, project name, project file path, cache folder path, and project configuration file path.
 It can perform actions to clear, move, copy, and set the project location.
-# MarkdownCode > services > result-cache service
-- This service manages cached results for transformers, allowing them to store and track the validity of their results for each text fragment.
-- The cache can monitor changes in both project and result fragments.
-- Transformers use this class to cache their results, using a dictionary to map keys to results.
-- When a transformer calculates a result, it updates the cache's dictionary based on the key calculated from the project text fragment and other result values.
-- The cache also updates a secondary dictionary to track relationships between text fragment titles and dictionary entries.
-- The cache stores results in a JSON file specified by the transformer.
-- Event handlers are registered to monitor changes in text fragments and input objects.
-- When triggered, the cache marks entries in the secondary dictionary as out of date.
-- The cache can overwrite and retrieve results for a key, as well as determine if a text fragment is out of date.
-- A function is available to retrieve all results related to a specific fragment.
 # MarkdownCode > services > gpt service
 - GPT service is a global singleton that communicates with the open-ai api backend for specific tasks.
 - It uses the openai node.js library to interact with the backend.